 In the 1960s, the Teton County Historical Society was formed to actively collect and preserve the archives of Jackson Hole, including newspapers, photographs, correspondence, oral histories, and maps.The Historical Society was located a few blocks away in a collection of historic log cabins.
 These two organizations merged in 1989 to form one cohesive organization dedicated to the collection, preservation, and exploration of the Jackson Hole’s history.

-Over the last 29 years, the JHHSM has grown and developed to include more educational activities, sophisticated exhibits, increased museum store sales, and improved research opportunities.
+Over the last 30 years or so, the JHHSM has grown and developed to include more educational activities, sophisticated exhibits, increased museum store sales, and improved research opportunities.
 The collection now includes 7,139 objects, 18,701 photographs, 8,112 records, and 460 oral histories.
 Major accomplishments include digitizing a majority of the collection and integrating the collection into a digital database, consolidating a majority of the collection’s paper-based materials in the climate controlled Stan Klassen Research Center, developing detailed exhibits and information on American Indians of the Greater Yellowstone area, creating an archaeology research and education program, and improving our online presence.

 Did you know, that like many Wyoming communities, our local history museum is supported by local government?
 The Jackson Hole Historical Society and Museum receives funding from Teton County and the Town of Jackson.
 The County allocates money to the JHHSM through its general operating fund as well as the Lodging Tax fund.
 Since 2014, the JHHSM has received almost $1 Million from the Lodging Tax fund.
 Along with program fees and philanthropic support, these fund sources are crucial for JHHSM museum operations, public programming, youth education, and archive/museum collection management.
 To learn more about the Lodging Tax, click here.